 The idea of an Early Warning Scoring System is very new within the United States; however, in the United Kingdom this concept is being used with success in many hospitals.
 Ysbyty Glan Clwyd (YGC), located in Rhyl, Denbighshire, in central North Wales, is one such facility.
 YGC is a 900-bed acute care hospital that serves as headquarters of the Conwy & Denbighshire National Health Service (NHS) Trust.
 The Trust is part of the IHI’s Safer Patients Initiative

-(SPI), conducted in collaboration with The Health Foundation, an independent charity in the UK.
+(SPI), conducted in collaboration with The Health Foundation, an independent charity working to improve the quality of health care in the UK.
 SPI is actively working to improve the quality and safety of health care in the UK by encouraging the uptake and spread of best practices.

 Like many organizations, Ysbyty Glan Clwyd implemented a Rapid Response Team, which they also refer to as an “outreach team,” to improve how quickly patients experiencing a sudden decline receive clinical attention, get admitted to intensive care if needed, and are able to leave the ICU because of a better way to monitor patients throughout the hospital.
 The team is made up of a dedicated part-time senior ICU sister (the UK’s equivalent of a unit leader) and a rotating senior ICU staff nurse.